 \section{Exogenous Distribution Learning}

-~ Given the observations of an endogenous node and its parents in an SCM, our method is to recover the distribution of the node's endogenous variable.
-The learning of the exogenous distribution is implemented with the Gaussian Process.
-We first focus on the exogenous distribution learning regarding one node.
+~ Given observations of an endogenous node and its parents within an SCM, our goal is to recover the distribution of that node’s exogenous variable.
+This exogenous distribution learning is carried out using GPs.
+We begin by focusing on the recovery of the exogenous distribution for a single node.